Accelerating Suffix Jailbreak attacks with Prefix-Shared KV-cache: Computational Efficiency Analysis of AdvPrompter

 \subsection{Observations}

 In our experimental evaluation of AdvPrompter (Table~\ref{tab:time-usage}), we observed two notable phenomena:

 \begin{enumerate} \item \textbf{Severe performance degradation without KV caching:} All models exhibit substantially higher latency in the ``None'' (no acceleration) setting compared to cached configurations.
-For instance, Llama-2-7B increases from 275s (Standard KV Cache) to over 500s (None), representing an approximately $2\times$ slowdown.
+For instance, on Llama-2-7B, runtime increases from 344 minutes with Standard KV Cache and 275 minutes with PSKV to 513 minutes in the None setting.

 \item \textbf{Model-specific latency disparities:} Among models of comparable size, Llama-2-7B and Llama-3-8B consistently exhibit higher execution times than Mistral-7B and Qwen2.5-7B across all acceleration settings.
-Even with our PSKV, Llama-2 (250s) and Llama-3 (282s) remain slower than Mistral (80s) and Qwen (76s). \end{enumerate}
+Even with our PSKV, Llama-2 (275 min) and Llama-3 (307 min) remain slower than Mistral (74 min) and Qwen (76 min). \end{enumerate}

 This section analyzes the algorithmic and architectural factors underlying these observations.